-Agenc y: Progra m Name: staff be sub and by gibility review and risk assessment will be completed by Coordinated Grant Application All projects meeting eligibility thresholds and meeting risk assessment requirements will ject to this Application Evaluation Review, which is completed separately by CGA staff of Grant Recommendation Committee members for all eligible projects.
-Applications are red and evaluated based on written information and attachments provided by the ant.
-Scoring g Instructions: Read the entirety of the application.
-Evaluate each application independently using the questions below.
-3. Assign a score from 0 - 10 for each of the three areas (Project Soundness, Community 4.
-Need and Benefit, Financial Feasibility).
+- 1. Read the entirety of the application. - 2.
+Evaluate each application independently using the questions below. - 3.
+Assign a score from 0 10 for each of the three areas (Project Soundness, Community Need and Benefit, Financial Feasibility). - 4.
 When thinking about scoring, use 5 as the starting place for a project that is "average".
-4. Assign more points for excellent projects/programs; assign fewer points for those that are of poorer quality.
-5. Remember that you are not scoring the quality of the application, but the quality of the program.
-6. Take notes on a program strengths, weaknesses, and any questions you would like the agency to answer.
-You can use the paper version of the Application Evaluation Criteria to take notes, if you wish.
-7. Enter scores into Survey Monkey Apply.
-You are also encouraged to enter your comments, notes, and questions into Survey Monkey Apply.
-8. Thank you!
-1. Pl ROJECT SOUNDNESS ation Question: Does the application demonstrate that the project has sufficient ing, staffing, and performance measurement to be effective and efficient?
-Score (0 - 10 points): Comr nents, notes, and questions:
+Assign more points for excellent projects/programs; assign fewer points for those that are of poorer quality. - 5.
+Remember that you are not scoring the quality of the application, but the quality of the program. - 6.
+Take notes on a program strengths, weaknesses, and any questions you would like the agency to answer.
+You can use the paper version of the Application Evaluation Criteria to take notes, if you wish. - 7.
+Enter scores into Survey Monkey Apply.
+You are also encouraged to enter your comments, notes, and questions into Survey Monkey Apply. - 8.
+Thank you!

+1. PROJECT SOUNDNESS

+Evaluation Question: Does the application demonstrate that the project has sufficient planning, staffing, and performance measurement to be effective and efficient?

+Score (0 - 10 points):

+Comments, notes, and questions: